mahajan-rohan/LGMVIP-Python-Task-04-Voice-Assistant/Readme.md

-# This is my Voice Assistant Project while I was an Inetrn at Lets Grow More
+# This is my Voice Assistant Project while I was an Intern at Lets Grow More